Stop Wasting Money on an eBay Store

-By creating variation listings you will be able to showcase hundreds of similar items in a single auction listing.
+By creating variation listings, you can showcase hundreds of similar items in a single auction listing.
 If you only have 25 similar items, that is still okay.
 You will still essentially get 25 listings for the price of one.

 Do's and Don'ts

-Although it can be a bit time consuming, these types of listings are quite easy to create.
+Although it can be a bit time-consuming, these types of listings are quite easy to create.
 Follow this process step by step to create a variation listing you can use to sell multiple items in one auction listing.

-Before proceeding any further, make sure you have photos of all of the items you will be offering in your auction.
-You will need them in the next step because you will be given the option to upload a unique photo to each different variation of item you are selling.
-And you do want a picture of each item so that potential buyers can click on the variation and preview a representation of the item you are selling.
+- Before proceeding any further, make sure you have photos of all of the items you will be offering in your auction.
+You will need them in the next step because you will be given the option to upload a unique photo for each different variation of the item you are selling.
+You want a picture of each item so that potential buyers can click on the variation and preview the item you are selling.

-Underneath the "Choose From" text you will see "Options".
-And under that, you will see "+Create your own".
+- Underneath the "Choose from" text, you will see "Options."
+Under that, you will see "+Create your own."
 You will be using that link to create the title of each variation you want to add.
-It is pretty self explanatory, so just enter each item until you are finished then proceed to the next step by clicking "Continue".
+It is pretty self-explanatory, so just enter each item until you are finished, then proceed to the next step by clicking "Continue."

-Since this will be a multiple quantity auction, be sure to adjust the combined shipping rates and the rates for each additional item.
-This can be the difference in selling one or ten items.
+Since this will be a multiple-quantity auction, be sure to adjust the combined shipping rates and the rates for each additional item.
+This can be the difference between selling one or ten items.

 Make sure to promote your listing.
-You get a ton of exposure for multiple quantity listings, since your auction includes several different items.
-This will help drive sales results.
+You get a ton of exposure for multiple quantity listings since your auction includes several different items.
+This will help drive sales.
 My business increased by over 40% just by using promoted listings.
-You can set your payout rates to suit your needs and it is well worth the promotion.
+You can set your payout rates to suit your needs, and it is well worth the promotion.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.